Covid-19: How does it compare to the cold and flu?

 The common cold is the most prevalent coronavirus, and can infect you at any time of the year, though you are more likely to catch it during the winter months.

-The common cold is not caused by spending time in the cold or wearing damp clothes - though these events can cause hypothermia.
+The common cold is not caused by spending time in the cold or wearing damp clothes, although these conditions can lead to hypothermia.

 Colds are spread easily when people gather in groups, such as during the various winter festivities or when starting university, resulting in the term "fresher's flu".
 The virus is usually spread by breathing in contaminated aerosols - tiny water droplets in the air which carry the virus.

-While there is no cure or vaccine for the common cold, there are treatments which can help you manage the symptoms.
+While there is no cure or vaccine for the common cold, there are treatments that can help manage its symptoms.

 • A mild cough